 Looking for a family pleasing weekend breakfast idea?
-Then you’ll love these pancakes as much as we do!
+Then you’ll love this recipe as much as we do!
 My tender, fluffy ricotta pancakes are spiced with cinnamon and cloves and filled with mini chocolate chips so they taste just like a chocolate cannoli.
 Yum!

 Most mornings around here breakfast is something simple.
 A scrambled egg, a quick smoothie, or maybe some sliced apple with peanut butter.
 All quick and easy and designed to let me get on with my day!